This section briefly outlines the legal and operational governance of The National Maternity Hospital (NMH).

 The Act maintains the successful system of the Mastership (a seven year term which cannot be renewed by the incumbent or a former Master) without which the NMH could not be run in the safe manner in which it currently operates for the annual delivery of over 9,000 new lives.
 The Master is ably assisted by the Director of Midwifery and Nursing, the Secretary & General Manager and the Financial Controller.

 NMH's equivalent to a company's articles of association are its Rules and Bye-laws introduced in 1955 which have been amended on a number of occasions since.
-Under the Rules there are five sub-committees of the Board namely a Finance Committee, a Risk Committee, an Ethics Committee, a House Committee and a Nominations Committee.
+Under the Rules there are six sub-committees of the Board namely a Finance Committee, a Risk Committee, an Ethics Committee, a House Committee, a Nominations Committee and an Audit Committee.

-The Finance Committee consists of the Executive Management Team of NMH, namely the Master (effectively the CEO), the Secretary & General Manager (effectively the COO), the Director of Midwifery and Nursing and the Financial Controller together with four lay representatives, namely the Deputy Chairman, the Honorary Treasurer, the Honorary Secretary and a member of the House Committee.
+The Finance Committee consists of the Executive Management Team of NMH, namely the Master (effectively the CEO), the Secretary & General Manager (effectively the COO), the Director of Midwifery and Nursing and the Financial Controller together with four lay representatives, namely the Deputy Chairman, the Honorary Treasurer, the Honorary Secretary and a member of the Executive Committee.
 The Finance Committee meets monthly dealing principally with financial matters which effectively covers all matters pertaining to the continual management of the NMH, accounts, income, expenditure both current and capital, budgets, retirements, resignations and replacements, insurance, procurement and correspondence with the HSE and Ireland East Hospitals Group.
-It reports to the Board monthly and in addition it effectively acts as an audit committee.
+It reports to the Board monthly.

 A long standing committee is the House Committee which meets regularly.
-Its primary activity is monthly inspections of the NMH.
-The NMH building having been built in the 1930s is in constant need of maintenance and the regular inspections highlight these needs which are brought to the attention of the Board (several members of the House Committee are on the Board) and, subject to available funds, appropriate repairs are directed by the Board to be carried out.
+Its primary activity is regular inspections of the NMH.
+The NMH building having been built in the 1930s is in constant need of maintenance and the regular inspections highlight these needs which are brought to the attention of the Board and, subject to available funds, appropriate repairs are directed by the Board to be carried out.

-The other three committees meet regularly.
+The other four committees meet regularly.
 The Nominations Committee assesses the suitability of persons to be nominated for election as Governors or as board members.